Home » Water Quality » Contaminants » How To Remove Radon From Water (Step-by-Step)

 How much does it cost to remove radon from water?

-When selecting a contractor to help remove the radon from your home, it is recommended to get multiple estimates to find the best option for you.
-In some states such as New York, the department of health does not regulate radon services.
+When selecting a contractor to help remove the radon from your home, it’s recommended to get multiple estimates to find the best option for you.
+Get familiar with your contractor, their credentials, and previous work if possible.

 What is the cheapest way to remove radon from water?

-The cost of materials to install a GAC filter is usually $500, saving you $1,000 on installation charges.
-It is highly recommended to do your research before attempting to install a radon mitigation system, because inaccurate installation may result in increased radon levels in your home.
+However, it’s highly recommended to thoroughly research the process before attempting to install a radon mitigation system.
+Inaccurate installation may result in increased radon levels in your home.

 Does reverse osmosis remove radon?

-Reverse osmosis does not remove radon from water.
+Reverse osmosis doesn't remove radon from water.

 Radon can pass through the membrane, making reverse osmosis ineffective at removing the toxic gas from the water.

 Join our 1 Million+ strong water defense community and get updated on the latest product news & gear reviews.
-Plus, get a FREE 21-page "2024 Water Defense Guide" with exclusive content NOT on this site!

 We HATE spam.
 Your e-mail will never sold or shared!